Zartek-Technologies/Machine_test/README.md

 Submission Instructions :

 1. Push the codes to your github and share the link (Public)
-2. Host the sites in netlify(Free) and share the links
+2. Host the sites in Netlify(Free) and share the links